 Lately, my most significant influence has been my sister.
 My sister and I are very close.
 I haven’t seen her for three years because she is in the USAF across the world.
-Because of this, I have taken our story and memories and turned them into my Little Sister’s Braids Collection.
-Currently, there are two patterns, Jules and Traveling Cross Country, with another one on the way hopefully before the end of the year.
-But I also am influenced by other knitters, other designs, and other designers.
-I grow my knowledge of knitwear designs by knitting other designers’ patterns.
+Because of this, I have taken our stories and memories and turned them into my Little Sister’s Braids Collection.
+Currently, there are two patterns, Jules and Traveling Cross Country, with another one on the way, hopefully before the end of the year.
+But I am also influenced by other knitters, designs, and designers.
+I grew my knowledge of knitwear designs by knitting other designers’ patterns.
 Different designers can influence a knitter and designer so much with new stitches, construction, and even the thought process behind the design.

 How would you describe your design style?

 My design style is simplicity.
-I Like my patterns to be simple enough for the beginning knitter, but eye-catching enough to keep the long-term knitter satisfied.
+I like my patterns to be simple enough for the beginning knitter but eye-catching enough to satisfy the long-term knitter.

 What is your favorite thing to design?

 My favorite thing to design thus far is hats.
 Hats are a staple in everyday life for almost everyone.
 Winter is always going on somewhere across the globe, so hats are almost always in need.
 Many people like to knit for charity and the homeless, and hats tend to fall into that category more often than not.
 However, I do not want to stop at just hats.
 I have one cowl and one headwrap available now and a shawl in the works.
 But I take it day by day and will see where this journey takes me.